-Five Americans land in Qatar after release in US-Iran prisoner swap
+US and Iran release prisoners after $6bn transfer

-Prisoner exchange also includes five Iranians released by the US, and $6bn in Iranian assets unfrozen.
+Prisoner exchange includes five Iranians and five Americans, as $6bn in Iranian assets are unfrozen.

-A plane carrying five American prisoners released by Iran as part of a high-profile prisoner exchange has landed in the Qatari capital Doha, before the former detainees are expected to then fly on to the United States.
+Five American prisoners and five Iranian prisoners have been released as part of a high-profile prisoner exchange mediated by Qatar.

-The former detainees walked off the plane on Monday onto the tarmac at Doha International Airport after arriving from Tehran.
-They were greeted by both US and Qatari officials.
+The American former detainees walked off a plane on Monday onto the tarmac at Doha International Airport in the Qatari capital after arriving from Tehran.
+They later departed on a flight bound for the US.

-Al Jazeera’s Imran Khan, reporting from the airport, said that the former prisoners were not expected to spend long in Qatar, and would soon be on their way home to the US.

-“There’s a visible sense of actual relief,” Khan said.
-“Its all smiles now.”

-Two of the five Iranians imprisoned by the US have already arrived in the Gulf state, before they transit on to Iran.
+Two of the five Iranians imprisoned by the US arrived in Iran after travelling via Qatar, according to Iran’s Press TV.
 The three other released Iranians have decided against returning to Iran, with two staying in the US, and one going on to a third country.

+The five freed Iranians have been granted clemency by US President Joe Biden.

+Speaking earlier on Monday, Nasser Kanani, the spokesperson for the Iranian foreign ministry, said that the two Iranian former prisoners who had decided to stay in the US had done so “due to their history of staying there”.

 The agreement between the US and Iran has also seen $6bn in Iranian assets held in South Korea unfrozen, triggering the prisoner exchange.

+Iran’s President Ebrahim Raisi said the release of five American detainees by Tehran was “purely a humanitarian action”.

+“It can certainly be a step based upon which in the future other humanitarian actions can be taken,” Raisi told a group of journalists after his arrival in New York to attend the United Nations General Assembly.

-US President Joe Biden welcomed the return of the five citizens and thanked allies for helping secure their release.
+Meanwhile, Biden welcomed the return of the five US citizens and thanked allies for helping secure their release.

-“Siamak Namazi, Morad Tahbaz, Emad Sharghi, and two citizens who wish to remain private will soon be reunited with their loved ones – after enduring years of agony, uncertainty, and suffering,” Biden said in a statement released by the White House.
+“Siamak Namazi, Morad Tahbaz, Emad Sharghi and two citizens who wish to remain private will soon be reunited with their loved ones – after enduring years of agony, uncertainty, and suffering,” Biden said in a statement released by the White House.

-“I am grateful to our partners at home and abroad for their tireless efforts to help us achieve this outcome, including the governments of Qatar, Oman, Switzerland, and South Korea.”
+“I am grateful to our partners at home and abroad for their tireless efforts to help us achieve this outcome, including the governments of Qatar, Oman, Switzerland and South Korea.”

 Biden also reminded US citizens about the risk of travelling to Iran and said Washington could not guarantee their freedom should they be detained.